rancher/os/README.md

 Additionally, images are available with support for Amazon EC2 Container Service (ECS) [here](https://rancher.com/docs/os/v1.x/en/installation/amazon-ecs/#amazon-ecs-enabled-amis).

+### Azure

+You can get RancherOS in the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/rancher.rancheros), currently only the `rancher` user can be logged in through SSH keys.

 ## Documentation for RancherOS

 Please refer to our [RancherOS Documentation](https://rancher.com/docs/os/v1.x/en/) website to read all about RancherOS.
 It has detailed information on how RancherOS works, getting-started and other details.